What Is Nakba Day 2026? History, Significance and How to Help

-Every year on 15 May, Palestinians across the world, in Gaza, the West Bank, refugee camps in Lebanon, Jordan, Syria, and diaspora communities on every continent, pause to remember one of the most devastating events in modern history.
+Every year on 15 May, Palestinians across the world, in Gaza, the West Bank, refugee camps in Lebanon, Jordan, and diaspora communities on every continent, pause to remember one of the most devastating events in modern history.
 They carry keys.
 They carry photographs.
 They carry the names of villages that no longer exist.
 They carry memories passed from grandparent to parent to child, kept alive because remembrance is the only thread still connecting them to a home many have never seen.

 This is Nakba Day.